DGD042/Libraries/README.md

 	translate all the different information in english, I hope whoever finds this repository make good use for it.

-	ALL THE INFORMATION ON THIS REPOSITORY OS FREE TO USE!
+	ALL THE INFORMATION ON THIS REPOSITORY ARE FREE TO USE!
 	I ONLY ASK FOR ACKNOWLEDGEMENT.